Note: The topic “Pros and Cons of Globalization” came in the CSS Essay Paper – 2021. The admin attempted the following essay and cleared this exam.

 So, is globalization good?
 Does it provide a win-win situation for every country?
 Are there some drawbacks or cons of globalization too?
 Let’s dig into details to find answers.

-Pros of Globalization
+5 Major Pros of Globalization

 Globalization offers multiple advantages acknowledged by everyone and denied by none.
 Following are a few major pros of globalization.

-Mutual Cooperation & Development between Countries
+1. Globalization offers Mutual Cooperation & Development

 In the past, when the world was non-globalized and nationalism was prevailing, there was a lack of cooperation between states.
 Even, countries were suspicious of each other.
 The focus was on self-development and progress.
 States never cooperated with each other for mutual progress and development.

-With the advent of globalization, today states are cooperating with each other in the field of education, science, and technology.
+With the advent of globalization, today’s states are cooperating with each other in the field of education, science, and technology.
 Moreover, states are working on the basis of mutual intelligence sharing for enhanced security.

 For instance, in the recent pandemic crisis, how China has sent medical supplies and teams across borders and oceans clearly highlights the essence of globalization.
-Those states that were missing on ventilators, vaccines, etc got help from other states in fighting Covid-19.
+Those states that were missing ventilators, vaccines, etc got help from other states in fighting Covid-19.

 It is no denying the fact that globalization has brought peace to the world.
 Though we do witness wars and conflicts even today, those are not on such large scales as in the pre-globalized world.

 The pre-globalized world had witnessed two great wars in the 20th century and many even before that.
-While the states were not interconnected, they had remained suspicious of each other’s strengths, motives, and activities.
-They had lacked mutual interests and goals.
+While the states were not interconnected, they remained suspicious of each other’s strengths, motives, and activities.
+They lacked mutual interests and goals.